 Most of the data collected by ACLED is gathered based on publicly available, secondary reports.
 It may therefore underestimate the volume of events.
 Fatality data particularly is vulnerable to bias and inaccurate reporting, and ACLED uses the most conservative estimate available.
 Furthermore, event data may be revised or complemented in future updates.
 The lack of information on an event in this report does not permit the inference that it did not take place.
 The boundaries and names displayed do not imply endorsement or acceptance by the Austrian Red Cross.

 Cite as

-ACCORD - Austrian Centre for Country of Origin & Asylum Research and Documentation: Nepal, fourth quarter 2016: Update on incidents according to the Armed Conflict Location & Event Data Project (ACLED), 8 February 2017
+ACCORD - Austrian Centre for Country of Origin & Asylum Research and Documentation: Nepal, first quarter 2016: Update on incidents according to the Armed Conflict Location & Event Data Project (ACLED) - Revised 2nd edition for 2016 Q1, 22 February 2017